baumanj/ccsubs/README.md

 * Make create request button from others request page jump past step 1 of request creation process
 * Clean up partial usage, esp collections
 * The phone and browser have inconsistent behavior, phone seems to require all fields to be filled each time, where browser lets you edit one field, and leave others untouched (observed mainly in the profile edit page).
-* There seems to be a pretty fast timeout on the site (I typically was re-logging every couple of minutes).
-Not sure if this is the site itself, or if it only allows one instance of me, and I was logging in from different browsers/devices, which signed me out of my previous instance.
-* Don't allow requests to be edited into the past.
-* Don't show past requests by default.
-* Disable "Edit"/"Delete" buttons for past requests.
-* If, upon request creation, there's a good match, go straight there rather than availability add.
-* Calendar output (iCal, Google Calendar, etc.) to remind people of their swap obligations
 * Mass emails for upcoming shifts that are understaffed
 * alerts when 2+ request for shame shift
 * record declines with reason